ppvastar/kedro_to_dataiku/README.md

 - Create Dataiku datasets automatically based on Kedro dataset catalog
 - Convert Kedro nodes into Dataiku recipes
 - Convert Kedro pipelines into Dataiku flow
-- Create flow zones in Dataiku project based on Kedro pipeline-determined nodes grouping
+- Create flow zones in Dataiku project based on Kedro pipeline segmentation
 - Load all raw input data for the Kedro project into corresponding datasets in Dataiku proeject
 - Support PySpark through PySpark recipes in Dataiku
-- Clone source code from git repository
+- Support source code clone from git repository

-## Constraints on Kedro project
+- Enable code editing via Dataiku project library

-- All outputs (including intermediate outputs) of Kedro nodes must be either Pandas DataFrame or PySpark DataFrame.
+## Adaption of Kedro project
-- Inputs for Kedro nodes must be Pandas DataFrame, PySpark DataFrame, dictionary of Pandas DataFrame, or Parameters.
+- As Dataiku flow is basically pandas dataset based, and every single Kedro node will be converted to Dataiku recipe, it is recommended to make inputs and ouputs of Kedro nodes in dataframe format.
+Pandas DataFrame, PySpark DataFrame, dictionary of Pandas DataFrame will be saeved into Dataiku datasets which can be previewed, while other types of inputs/outputs (array, string, dictionary, etc.) will be saved in managed folders as pickle object.
-- Intermediate outputs (not registered in Kedro catalog) in Kedro pipeline will also be saved into Datasets in Dataiku.
-That is the reason why the intermediate outputs should also be Pandas/PySpark DataFrame types.
+- As Dataiku recipe must have at least one output, it is recommened to make sure that each Kedro node has at least one output too.
+However, just in case some nodes in Kedro do not explicitly have any output, this tool will automatically create dummy dataset outputs which are actually not meaningful.
-- If there are local data files, it is required to define the file paths in templated format (https://kedro.readthedocs.io/en/stable/kedro.config.TemplatedConfigLoader.html), with the macro named as ${data_prefix} and given value in conf/local/globals.yml.
+- If there are local data files, it is required to define the file paths in data catalog configuration either in static format or in templated format (https://kedro.readthedocs.io/en/stable/kedro.config.TemplatedConfigLoader.html) with a macro named as ${data_prefix}.
 Example:
     ```sh
     ### data location
     data